Luann (comic strip)

-Luann is a syndicated newspaper comic strip written and drawn by Greg Evans and launched by North America Syndicate on March 17, 1985.
+Luann is a syndicated newspaper comic strip written and drawn by Greg Evans.
+It was launched by North America Syndicate on March 17, 1985.
 The strip is currently syndicated by Andrews McMeel Syndication.
 In 2012, Greg Evans' daughter Karen Evans began co-authoring the strip.

 Luann takes place in an unnamed suburban setting, and primarily focuses on young adult Luann DeGroot dealing with school, her love interests, family, and friends.
 Some storylines center on other characters, including her older brother Brad.
 The strip is particularly notable in that the characters age over time, albeit not in real time.

 In 2003, Evans won the Reuben Award for Cartoonist of the Year for his work on Luann.
+On March 17, 2013, GoComics began republishing old strips under the title Luann Againn, starting with the first strip, dated March 17, 1985.